-ModCon® condensing technology intelligently delivers highly efficient hydronic heating while maximizing efficiency by measuring data from the heating system.
-Outlined below are the features of the system and how they operate:
+Condensing technology intelligently delivers highly efficient hydronic heating while maximizing efficiency by measuring data from the heating system.
+The following are features of the system and how they operate.

-Stainless Steel Heat Exchanger
+Stainless Steel / Steel Heat Exchanger

-The highly efficient stainless steel heat exchanger is designed to use the cold water return from the system and extract the last bit of heat before it is exhausted.
+The highly efficient heat exchanger is designed to use the cold water return from the system and extract the last bit of heat before it is exhausted.